fledge-iot/fledge/docs/plugin_developers_guide/02_persisting_data.rst

 .. note::

-   At the time of writing the persistance option is only available for plugins written in C/C++.
+   At the time of writing the persistence option is only available for plugins written in C/C++.
 Support for plugins written in Python will be made available in a future release.

 Restoring Persisted Data
 ########################